-Strategy Indicator 1.3.1: Provide and promote arts and cultural experiences Customer Satisfaction survey results for Arts centres and libraries above previous year. to enhance community creativity and innovation and Participation rates in Council run programs.
-Maximise return on investment of Whitehorse meet the diverse aspirations for the community.
+Strategy Indicator 1.3.1: Provide and promote Customer Satisfaction survey results for Arts centres arts and cultural experiences and libraries above previous year. to enhance community Participation rates in Council run programs. creativity and innovation and , , , , , , , , , , , , , , , , , , , meet the diverse aspirations Maximise return on investment of Whitehorse for the community.
 Performing Arts Centre (Year 4).